“How'd it go?”

 Your wife applied for an open position at her company.
 She had an interview earlier today.
 Now you've called her to ask about it.
-After she answers the phone and you say hello to each other, you ask:

 How'd it go?